facebook/react/scripts/release/README.md

 ## Trigger an Automated Prerelease

-If your code lands in the main branch, it will be automaticaly published to the prerelease channels within the next weekday.
+If your code lands in the main branch, it will be automatically published to the prerelease channels within the next weekday.
 However, if you want to immediately publish a prerelease, you can trigger the job to run immediately:

 ```sh
 yarn publish-prereleases